Asylum system ‘riddled with abuse’ and needs fundamental change – Jenrick

 In a letter to the Home Secretary, the leader of Westminster City Council expressed his “deep concern” that around 40 refugees were placed in the borough on Wednesday night “without appropriate accommodation or support available” and no prior communication with the local authority.

-Speaking about the incident, Mr Jenrick told the BBC’s Sunday With Laura Kuenssberg programme: “As I understand what happened here was that these migrants, who had themselves said that they were destitute, they had nowhere to stay, we had offered them a safe bed with board and lodgings in a good-quality hotel in central London.
+Speaking about the incident, Mr Jenrick told the BBC: “As I understand what happened here was that these migrants, who had themselves said that they were destitute, they had nowhere to stay, we had offered them a safe bed with board and lodgings in a good-quality hotel in central London.

 “Yes, some of them had to share with other people.
 These are single adult males: I don’t think that’s unreasonable.